meleu/dg/src/site/notes/about.md

 - ️👾 Big retrograming fan.
 Between 2016-2021 I dedicated a big portion of my time to open source projects related to this hobby (mainly [RetroAchievements](https://retroachievements.org)).

 - 📚 Avid book reader.
-Maybe you can know more about me seeing the list of [[books|books]] I read.
+Maybe you can know more about me seeing the list of [[moc/books|books]] I read.

 ## meleu in 2 minutes